 Understand System Limitations

-- System accuracy can waver on poorly marked roads or in adverse weather conditions.
+- Accuracy drops on poorly marked roads or in rain, fog, or low-light conditions.

 Maintain Steering Control